 “There is a miraculous child among us,” said Francyann.
 She stood with a cracking of vertebrae realigning themselves.
 “The new revelation might well be at hand.
 On the other hand... we’d still have Clark Kent for backup.
 Just in case.
 Did you watch the TV show?
 Lois and Clark?
 I found Clark Kent quite good-looking.
 But...”
 Here she drew close and her voice became hoarse and theatrical, not a stage whisper but a grand gesture, we are girls here together, intended to demonstrate that Heidi was among a select few, “...this time we will be allowed to read what he has written.”
 She beamed triumphantly.
 “There, I’ve told you.”

 “You mean like Jesus?”
 Ed was right the first time; she was a space alien.

 “No. No, no, no, no. Jesus has been and gone.
 This is the New Revelation.”

 Heidi thought of New Ashmoleans.
 “You ever see Where’s Charley?
 Hey, wait a minute.
-Do you get phone calls from a man who says he is a deacon at the Church of the Divine Satisfaction?”
+Do you get phone calls from a man who says he is a deacon in the Church of the Divine Satisfaction?”